takitano/third-party-optimization/README.md

 To understand the domain, there is a useful documentation to optimize the third party loading in this following link:
 [https://web.dev/codelab-optimize-third-party-javascript/](https://web.dev/codelab-optimize-third-party-javascript/)

-But allmost services providers like Google, Facebook, force developer to integrate javascript code, then defer attribut on script tag, become unusefull.
+But almost all services providers like Google, Facebook, force developers to integrate javascript code, then the `defer` attribute on script tag, become unuseful.

-The third party opimitzation is a real nightmare for who works very hard to optimize there platform as far as possible.
+The *third party loading* domain is a real nightmare for who works very hard to optimize their platform as far as possible.
 That why I created this very small javascript library.

 How does it work ?
-Script waiting event from user (tap, scroll, mouse move) to load ressources.
+Script waits event from user (tap, scroll, mouse move) to load ressources.
-There is an option to detect if visitor is a bot or crawler and if true, then lock the ressources loading.
+There is an option to detect if visitor is a bot or crawler and if it is true, then lock the ressources loading.

 ## Documentation